lighttransport/pbrlab/README.md

 * cmake
 * C++11 or later compiler
-  * We recommend to use clang++ since g++ is slow to compile embree-aarch64
+  * We recommend to use clang++ since g++ is slow to compile embree-portable
 * Embree
-  * embree-aarch64 is added as git submodule.
+  * embree-portable is added as git submodule.
 * OpenGL 3.x
   * For GUI.
 CLI build is also available.